valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ## Attribute Reference
 * `id` - ID of the Gateway resource
-* `gateway_gwlb_endpoints` - (AWS, Azure) For AWS, this attribute includes the Gateway Load Balancer (GWLB) endpoints created in each of the AZs displayed in the format as follows:
+* `gateway_gwlb_endpoints` - (AWS, Azure) For AWS, this is represented as a list of maps, where each list entry is a AZ-specific endpoint, and each map are the attributes of the endpoint, including the AZ.
+An example format is shown as follows:

     ```hcl
     "gateway_gwlb_endpoints": [